Understanding Acne's Root Causes

 - Never just squeeze the pimple without FIRST popping a small hole with a sterilized needle (or other such instrument). **If you pop a pimple by simply applying pressure until it bursts, you will rupture the follicular wall beneath the skin.
 This then allows the infection to seep out inside your skin causing inflammation and even MORE pimples!

-- Watch out for too much IODINE or KELP in your diet.
+- Dietary Triggers: High iodine or kelp can spur acne.
 You will find these items in excess in many vitamins.
 Large enough amounts can cause acne in ANYone, so since you are succeptable steer clear of them.

-- Women - check your birth control pill.
+- Birth Control Review: Some can worsen acne.
 Many are great for acne and just as many are terrible.
 Estrogen based pills have the most clearing effect.

 - Cosmetic Check: Avoid comedogenic ingredients and stick to mineral-based makeup.